Skip to main content

 Delegation Example

-Service B acts on behalf of User A. The resulting token has an act claim showing the chain of identity.
+Service B acts on behalf of User A. The resulting token has an act claim that records the chain of identity.

 -u "CLIENT_ID:CLIENT_SECRET" \